yuichi-takeuchi/tClamp18/README.md

 # tClamp18
-tClamp18 offers a series of Igor Pro GUIs for data acquision via an InstruTECH ITC-18 AD/DA board. tClampt18 is optimized for whole-cell patch-clamp recordings in both voltage-clamp and current-clamp modes but it can be used for general data acquision purposes as well. tClamp18 also offers a quite flexible setting ablity harnessing 8 ADCs and 4 DACs with usefull template.
-Thus, it is an ideal solution for simultaneous multi-cellular whole-cell recordings with several patch-clamp amplifiers (Axon, HEKA, Werner, DAGAN, Nihon Kohden etc.).
-It also has a quite virsatile stimulus ability with a virtual 4 channel stimulator and internal timer for timing and with any waveforms.
+tClamp18 offers a series of Igor Pro GUIs for data acquision via an InstruTECH ITC-18 AD/DA board. tClampt18 is optimized for whole-cell patch-clamp recordings in both voltage-clamp and current-clamp modes but it can be used for general data acquision purposes as well. tClamp18 also offers a quite flexible setting ablity harnessing 8 ADCs and 4 DACs with usefull setting file templates.
+Thus, tClamp18 is an ideal solution for simultaneous multi-cellular whole-cell recordings with several patch-clamp amplifiers of different manufactures (Axon, HEKA, Werner, DAGAN, Nihon Kohden etc.). tClamp18 also has a quite virsatile stimulus ability with a virtual 4 channel stimulator and internal timer for timing and with any waveforms.

 ## Getting Started